 Once we had the replacements we needed to make this dairy free chocolate, we were ready to bring you the most delicious dairy free cake ever.

 In one bowl, you’ll combine all the dry ingredients by sifting them into the bowl.
-Then, you’ll make the almond buttermilk and let that sit up.
-In another bowl, you’ll add all the wet ingredients, except the coconut oil and additional almond milk.
+Then, you’ll make the dairy free buttermilk and let that sit up.
+In another bowl, you’ll add all the wet ingredients, except the coconut oil and additional dairy free milk.

 Add the dry ingredients to the wet ingredients with a mixer on low speed in four increments, just until blended.
-In a small saucepan, bring the coconut oil and almond milk to a boil.
+In a small saucepan, bring the coconut oil and dairy free milk to a boil.
 Pour that in and stir to combine.
 Let mixture sit for 5 minutes.

 Grease 3 9″ pans and evenly pour batter into each one.
 Bake at 350 degrees for 28-32 minutes or until a toothpick inserted comes out clean.
 Remove and let cool completelyBake in oven 28-32 minutes or until toothpick inserted comes out clean.